jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 - the 'fgAPIVersion' is the version returned by the Frigate API
 - 'fgUI' is the base URL of the Frigate server being used
+- 'fgAPIForwarderURL: If the API forwarder is enabled, this channel contains a local URL from which the Frigate HTTP API can be accessed (add /api/<frigate API string> to the URL to access it).
 - 'fgBirdseyeURL': if the Frigate server is set up to restream the 'birdseye' view (if in the Frigate config, 'restream: true' is set in the 'birdseye' section), and if the 'enableStream' configuration parameter on the frigateSVR server 'thing' is set true, then a stream of the 'birdseye' view can be had at this URL.
 If Frigate is not configured to provide this, or the 'enableStream' parameter is set to off, then this URL will be blank.